 Jeff has been the Head Golf Professional at Wellesley Country Club since 1999.
 Previously he worked at Belmont Country Club and has over twenty-five years of experience in the golf industry.
 While at Wellesley, Jeff has been honored by the New England PGA section as Merchandiser of the Year and nominated as Golf Professional of the Year.
 Jeff is a Titleist Performance Institute certified professional, and he also is a certified club fitter with Titleist, Ping, Callaway, TaylorMade and Mizuno.
 Jeff graduated from Clemson University with a degree in Financial Management.

 Wellesley Country Club depends on all its members to dress in an appropriate fashion.
 Members are responsible for informing their guest(s) of the dress code prior to play.
 Suitable attire for men and boys at the golf facilities includes slacks or Bermuda length shorts (a maximum of 3 inches above the knee) and a tucked-in collared shirt.
 Short and long sleeve mock neck shirts are permitted.
-Appropriate attire for women and girls includes golf shirts, golf skirts, slacks, and Bermuda length shorts (a maximum of 3 inches above the knee).
+Appropriate attire for women and girls includes golf dresses, golf shirts, golf skirts, slacks, and Bermuda length shorts (a maximum of 3 inches above the knee).
 Women’s golf shirts may be either collarless with sleeves or sleeveless with a collar.
 Women’s shirts are to be worn tucked in with the exception of finished shirts specifically designed to be worn over golf shorts or golf skirts.
 All hats (baseball caps, golf hats, visors, etc.) must be worn with the brims forward.
 “Cut offs”, jeans, running/tennis/denim/gym shorts, short-shorts, cargo shorts, tee shirts and tank/halter tops are not considered appropriate attire for either men or women.
 The club and facilities are "spikeless," and metal cleats of any kind are not permitted.
 Please be aware that not all items sold in the golf shop will conform to the dress code.
 Appropriate dress for guests is the responsibility of the host member.
 Those not adhering to these guidelines may be asked to leave the golf course and practice facilities.

 Appropriate attire includes any article of clothing, hat or warm-up suit recognizably manufactured exclusively for tennis.
 Collared shirts are required for men.
 Only shoes manufactured exclusively for tennis are allowed.
 For participants under age 14, tennis whites are required and sloganed tee-shirts are allowed only if they have a tennis slogan.
 Collared shirts, however, are preferred for boys.
 Participants not adhering to these guidelines may be asked to leave the tennis facility.